 Can I apply to more than one program?

 You may apply to more than one program.
 Applicants will be charged $75 per application.

 What is the minimum GPA required for the Falk College?

-In general, a GPA of 3.0 or higher is required for continuation of graduate study.
+In general, a GPA of 3.0 or higher is required for the continuation of graduate study.
 No one factor determines admission.
-Transcripts, human service experience (if applicable), your personal statement, and letters of recommendations are all considered.
+Transcripts, human service experience (if applicable), your personal statement, and letters of recommendation are all considered.
 Also considered is the trajectory of your academic record.

 Does my program require the Graduate Record Exam (GRE)?

 Due to COVID 19, Falk College is waiving the GRE requirement for all masters programs for the 2021 (spring, summer and fall) application cycle.
 If an applicant has a GRE score they may self-report unofficial scores on the application and have their official scores sent to Syracuse University (institution code 2823).